LettError/LightMeter/README.md

 * Some tools for calculating the diameter of the Airy disk are in scaleTools.py

 ## Example

-> 8 pt type, at 40 cm, the angular size for the em is 24.26' arcminutes
+Suppose we are looking at 8 pt type from 40 cm, the angular size for the em is 24.26' arcminutes.
+[See on sizecalc.com](http://sizecalc.com/#distance=400millimeters&physical-size=8points&perceived-size-units=arcminutes).
+Also suppose the em for this font is 1000 units.

 <table>
 <tr>